ShreyPatel-07/IP_Addess_Tracker_Frontend/README.md

 - Leaflet (map API)

 ## What I learned
 This is my very first project on Frontend Mentor using API.
 I decided to spend more time on it from now on.
-I already have a project using API which was my very first experience, you can check it [here](https://github.com/catherineisonline/covid19-awareness) I decided not to spend too much time and effort on the design as my main goal here is practicing API.

 # Important Update